-Toyota Industries has diverse technologies and know-how cultivated in various businesses and provides a variety of solutions to customers.
-Leveraging this strength, we have promoted research and development in the electrification and automation fields, which will help realize a decarbonized society and resolve labor shortages while actively encouraging inventions in these fields.
+Toyota Industries has diverse technologies and know-how cultivated in various businesses and provides a variety of Toyota Industries around the world (including those under solutions to customers.
+Leveraging this strength, we have review) in the past five years (See Figure 1). promoted research and development in the electrification Additionally, the ratio of inventions related to automation and automation fields, which will help realize a decarbonized in the Materials Handling Equipment Business has been society and resolve labor shortages while actively increasing year by year (See Figure 2).
+Going forward, we will encouraging inventions in these fields. work to secure competitive superiority through intellectual Our patents related to electrification, such as those for properties.